KhanhNguyen9872/ddos_python3/README.md

 ```
 Run 'run.bat' file
-and insert your ip, port want to ddos
 ```
+Insert IP, Port and waiting for few seconds, ddos will start!

 # On Google Colab [Recommend]